dasiths/SimpleMediator/README.md

     }
     ```

     Notice how the method signature is exactly the same as a request handler except for the `next` argument.
-That's because the request handlers is the last middleware in the pipeline.
+That's because a request handler is the last thing in the pipeline.
 There is no next middleware to run.
+That's the fundamental difference between a request handler and middleware.

 - The Request Processor